Samuel Agresta, M.D., M.P.H.

-Anthony Evnin, Ph.D., lead outside director for Infinity and chair of Infinity’s Nominating and Governance Committee, has been a Partner of Venrock, a venture capital firm, since 1975.
-Dr. Evnin currently serves on the Board of Directors of AVEO Pharmaceuticals and Juno Therapeutics as well as on the Board of one private company, Constellation Pharmaceuticals.
-He is a Member of the Boards of Overseers and Managers of Memorial Sloan-Kettering Cancer Center, a Trustee of The Rockefeller University, a Trustee of The Jackson Laboratory, a Director of the New York Genome Center, a Member of the Board of Directors of the Albert and Mary Lasker Foundation, and a Trustee Emeritus of Princeton University.
+Anthony Evnin, Ph.D., has been a Partner of Venrock, a venture capital firm, since 1975.
+Dr. Evnin currently serves on the Board of Directors of AVEO Pharmaceuticals, Constellation Pharmaceuticals and Cantel Medical as well as on the Board of two private companies, Bridge Medicines and Redpin Therapeutics.
+He is a Member of the Boards of Overseers and Managers of Memorial Sloan Kettering Cancer Center, a Trustee Emeritus of The Rockefeller University, a Trustee of The Jackson Laboratory, a Director of the New York Genome Center, a Member of the Board of Directors of the Albert and Mary Lasker Foundation, and a Trustee Emeritus of Princeton University.
 Dr. Evnin received an A.B. in chemistry from Princeton University and a Ph.D. in chemistry from the Massachusetts Institute of Technology.

 Adelene Perkins serves as Infinity’s chief executive officer and Infinity’s chair, a position she has held since 2012.
 She was named chief executive officer and elected to the Board of Directors in 2009.
 Prior to becoming Infinity’s chief executive officer, Ms. Perkins served as Infinity’s President, a position she held since 2008.
 Ms. Perkins joined Infinity in June 2002 as executive vice president and chief business officer.